jjvanzon/JJs-Reference-Architecture/patterns.md

 // Unintentionally, many customers' data is available
 // in the Product view, because we referenced
-// the Category Entity from a ViewModel. var customers =
+// an Entity from a ViewModel. var customers =
     productViewModel.Category.Products
                     .SelectMany(x => x.Orders)